red-data-tools/red_amber/doc/DataFrame.md

 ### `drop  ` - pick and drop -

-  Drop some variables (columns) to create a remainer DataFrame.
+  Drop some columns (variables) to create a remainer DataFrame.

   ![drop method image](doc/../image/dataframe/drop.png)

 - Keys as arguments

-  `drop(keys)` accepts keys as arguments in an Array.
+  `drop(keys)` accepts keys as arguments in an Array or a Range.

+- Indices as arguments

+  `drop(indices)` accepts indices as a arguments.
+Indices should be Integers, Floats or Ranges of Integers.

-- Booleans as a argument
+- Booleans as arguments

-  `drop(booleans)` accepts booleans as a argument in an Array.
+  `drop(booleans)` accepts booleans as an argument in an Array.
 Booleans must be same length as `n_keys`.

 - Keys or booleans by a block

   `drop {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
-The block should return keys, or a boolean Array with a same length as `n_keys`.
+The block should return keys, indices or a boolean Array with a same length as `n_keys`.
 Block is called in the context of self.

 - Notice for nil